-VI.
-Leave
+6. Leave

-- To take leave, a trainee must have a properly prepared leave request with the approval signature of the Program Director or his/her designee. - Trainees should refer to the sponsoring institution's leave policy as well as those guidelines set forth by their program. - Family and Medical Leave Act: In accordance with the Family and Medical Leave (FML) Act of 1993, eligible trainees may take FML as described in the University's Family Medical Leave Policy.
+- To take leave, a trainee must have properly prepared leave request with the approval signature of the Program Director or his/her designee. - Trainees should refer to the sponsoring institution's leave policy as well as those guidelines set forth by their program. - Family and Medical Leave Act: In accordance with the Family and Medical Leave (FML) Act of 1993, eligible trainees may take FML as described in the University's Family Medical Leave Policy.
 Trainees should be aware that protracted FML absences may affect time toward board eligibility and may postpone graduation date.
-Trainees should reference UA HR's FMLA page.

-- Administrative Leave: Trainees may be granted administrative leave for activities whereby they directly represent CCHS and their program (e.g., national and regional residency meetings, presentation of papers, residency fairs, etc.).
-Applications for administrative leave will be submitted and processed in the same manner as all leave requests and must be approved by the program director in advance.
-Approval of administrative leave is at the discretion of the program director. - Holidays: The holidays typically provided by The University of Alabama include New Year's Day, Martin Luther King Jr. Day, Memorial Day, Independence Day, Juneteenth, Labor Day, Thanksgiving Day, the Friday after Thanksgiving, Christmas Eve Day Christmas Day and New Year's Eve Day.
+Trainees should reference UA HR's FMLA page. - Administrative Leave: Trainees may be granted administrative leave for activities whereby they directly represent CCHS and their program (e.g., national and regional residency meetings, presentation of papers, residency fairs, etc.).
+Applications for administrative leave will be submitted and processed in the same manner as all leave requests. - Holidays: The holidays typically provided by The University of Alabama include New Year's Day, Martin Luther King Jr. Day, Memorial Day, Independence Day, Juneteenth, Labor Day, Thanksgiving Day, the Friday after Thanksgiving, Christmas Eve Day Christmas Day and New Year's Eve Day.
 University Medical Center is closed on these days and hospital services operate on weekend schedules.
-UMC is open during part of the Christmas/New Year's holidays.
-Trainees should not make vacation/holiday plans until their program establishes its holiday training schedule. - Martin Luther King Jr. Day, Memorial Day, Independence Day, and Labor Day observe the following rules (see call schedule for details): Night Float Teams are off the night before the holiday and come in at 4:15 pm on the night of the holiday.
+UMC is open during the Christmas/New Year's holidays (typically including Christmas Eve Day and New Year's Eve Day).
+Trainees should not make vacation/holiday plans until their program establishes its holiday training schedule. - Martin Luther King Jr. Day, Memorial Day, Independence Day, Juneteenth, and Labor Day observe the following rules (see call schedule for details): Night Float Teams are off the night before the holiday and come in at 5:00 pm on the night of the holiday.

-VII.
-Risk Management, Potential Litigation, and Safety Learning Reports
+7. Risk Management, Potential Litigation, and Safety Learning Reports

-If a trainee receives communication from a lawyer, patient, or insurance company about possible litigation, the trainee should immediately inform the Program Director and DIO, either in person or by telephone, and telephone the UAB Director of Risk Management, Claire Black at (205) 934-5551.
-Ms. Black will instruct the trainee on who to notify and who to restrict communications with regarding a possible litigious situation to oral communications.
-DO NOT address the specifics of any potential malpractice case in writing, email, text, or social media content.
-Also inform the Program Director of the conversation with Ms. Black.
+If a trainee receives communication from a lawyer, patient, or insurance company about possible litigation, the trainee should immediately inform the Program Director and DIO, in person or telephone, and telephone the Clinical Risk Director (Amber Starr, 205-903-4229).
+Ms. Starr will instruct the trainee on who to notify and who to restrict communications with regarding a possible litigious situation to oral communications.
+DO NOT address the specifics of any potential malpractice case in writing, email, text or social media content.
+Also inform the Program Director of the conversation with Ms. Starr.
 As appropriate, the Program Director may ask the trainee to update the Chief of the service directly related to the potential case, but here again, do so via oral communication only.
-Ms. Black will be responsible for obtaining any documents she needs to review, as this allows her to protect certain confidential information and assists her in the discovery process.
-Trainees are not to gather any information unless specifically requested by her.
-No trainee should give any information personally or over the phone to an insurance carrier or lawyer other than our own without permission from Ms. Black.
+Ms. Starr will be responsible for obtaining any documents she needs to review, as this allows her to protect certain confidential information and assists her in the discovery process.
+Trainees are not to gather any information for her unless specifically requested by her.
+No trainee should give any information personally or over the phone to an insurance carrier or lawyer other than our own without permission from Ms. Starr.